 In order to get a certificate of permanent residence status, you must have lived in Sweden for five years and during that time fulfilled the conditions for a right of residence.

-Certificates of a right of permanent residence and permanent residence cards become invalid as of 1 January 2021.
+Certificates of a right of permanent residence and permanent residence cards are invalid as of 1 January 2021.
 Even you who have such a certificate or card must therefore apply for residence status to legalise your continued stay in Sweden.

 If you do not accept the Swedish Migration Agency’s decision, you have the right to lodge an appeal.
 If you lodge an appeal, it means you want the Swedish Migration Agency’s decision to be changed.
 The appeal will be considered by a court, but you should send your appeal to the Swedish Migration Agency.
-Your decision tells you how much time you have to appeal,
+Your decision tells you how much time you have to appeal.

 The Migration Court considers your appeal

 The Swedish Migration Agency will always forward an appeal that arrives in time to the Migration Court.